 278. Nitrogen (N) is the nutrient recovered in largest quantities from soil by agricultural crops, and the availability of N to crops has a dominant impact on crop yields and nutritional quality, and hence the ability of farms to produce food for humanity.
 Management of the different N inputs to agricultural soils will influence the subsequent N cycling, N utilization by crops and losses of N in different forms to the environment.
 Until now, the focus has largely been on controlling individual N loss pathways, for example, nitrate leaching (European Union Nitrates Directive), ammonia (Gothenburg Protocol, European Union National Emissions Ceilings Directive and Habitats Directive) and nitrous oxide (Kyoto Protocol to the United Nations Framework Convention on Climate Change), with guidance given accordingly (for example, UNECE Ammonia Guidance Document, Bittman and others, 2014).
 It is critical when trying to develop a more joined-up approach to N guidance to have a good understanding of how management practices and targeted abatement/mitigation measures have an impact on the whole N cycle rather than just on specific pathways.
 This requires an understanding of how human activity, including farming, is able to affect all nutrient cycles, and especially N, which is highly dependent on microbiological activities and hence particularly sensitive to soil carbon, moisture and temperature.
 This chapter discusses integrated approaches to reducing N losses to air and water from N inputs to agricultural land, highlighting the major inputs and loss pathways, while describing the most important measures and prioritizing recommendations for abatement/mitigation for policymakers and practitioners.

 279. This chapter should be read in conjunction with chapter IV regarding the management of livestock manures.
 An integrated approach to reducing N losses throughout the entire manure management chain needs to be taken to ensure that the benefit (for example, reduced losses) of measures taken during the livestock housing and manure storage stages is maintained during the field application stage.
 The aim is to ensure that nitrogen savings made in previous stages are not subsequently lost through poor management associated with field application of manures.
-This connection is very important for NH3, where it is necessary to minimize contact with air of manure throughout the manure management chain (principle 15).
+This connection is very important for NH3, where it is necessary to minimize contact of manure with air throughout the manure management chain (principle 15).

 280. The term “inorganic fertilizers” is used throughout this chapter to refer to manufactured inorganic and organo-mineral fertilizers, often referred to as “synthetic” fertilizers.
-This includes all mineral N fertilizer types such as ammonium nitrate and ammonium sulphate, and also urea (and urea-based fertilizers).
-Although urea is chemically an organic molecule, it is typically categorized as an “inorganic” fertilizer because it is usually manufactured from inorganic materials (NH3 and CO2) and grouped with other inorganic fertilizers, such as ammonium nitrate, phosphate and sulphate.
+This includes all mineral N fertilizer types such as ammonium nitrate and ammonium sulfate, and also urea (and urea-based fertilizers).
+Although urea is chemically an organic molecule, it is typically categorized as an “inorganic” fertilizer because it is usually manufactured from inorganic materials (NH3 and CO2) and grouped with other inorganic fertilizers, such as ammonium nitrate, phosphate and sulfate.
 With the development of circular economy recapture of N from organic sources for production of inorganic fertilizers (for example, Nutrient Recovery Measures 3–5), such distinctions are becoming increasingly flexible.

 B. Nitrogen inputs to agricultural land